RCA Lyra: Lyra (RD2201/RD2204)

 The first ever Lyra was released in 1999 as a CompactFlash (CF) based player.
 It was sold in two models: the RD2201 with a 32 MB CF card ($199.99 list price), and the RD2204 (sold as the Thomson PDP2201 outside the U.S.) with 64 MB CF card ($249.99 list price).
 It was the first MP3 player that could be updated through software downloads.
 The Lyra was developed in partnership between Thomson Multimedia and RealNetworks - it has integration with the RealJukebox Windows software and, alongside encrypted MP3, can also play Real's G2 format audio files.
 A later firmware also allows WMA format playback.

 It has a 1" × 3/4", 6-line, backlit monochrome display which at that time (1999-2000) was relatively large.
 It has a software based five band graphic equalizer, and an external power jack.
 This series of players requires a proprietary CF reader used in conjunction with specific media players in Windows in order to write files to the card.
 A supported setup would take a blank CF card, recognize the correct reader attached to the PC, and then while syncing songs to the device, convert them to an encrypted version of RealAudio, MP3, MP3Pro, and later WMA format that is unrecognizable to any other device.
 It also drops a folder title 'Pmp' onto the root level of the device, which contains the boot image, a config file, and one or more executable, wma.exe, mp3.exe, or rlm.exe.
 Modified versions of the wma.exe program have been made, capable of playing unencrypted WMA files.
 This can be used in conjunction with a non-certified CF reader, making the device usable again to anyone who lost theirs and cannot acquire a new one.
-The only requirement then is to convert your MP3 files to WMA using any number of free converters.
+The only requirement then is to convert the MP3 files to WMA using any number of free converters.

-The device also supports much larger CF cards than it original shipped with, up to at least 512MB.
-At these sizes though, boot time becomes significantly long, as the Lyra scans the entire card before presenting you with any menu.
-With only 250MB of files, spread across roughly 100 tracks, this can be over a minute.
+The device also supports much larger CF cards than it original shipped with, up to at least 512 MB.
+At these sizes though, boot time becomes significantly long, as the Lyra scans the entire card before presenting any menu.
+With only 250 MB of files, spread across roughly 100 tracks, this can be over a minute.
 The 2201 also supports custom splash screens via third-party software.
 The RCA logo can be replaced by overwriting the screen.bit file in the Pmp folder.
-An updated version, the RD2204A, sold with a 64 MB CF card, can support CF cards up to at least 2GB.
+An updated version, the RD2204A, sold with a 64 MB CF card, can support CF cards up to at least 2 GB.
 Like the RD2201A, boot times increase with the size of the card.
-The RD2204A can also be used with a third party CF reader, provided that the user installs the RCA software on the PC.
+The RD2204A can also be used with a third-party CF reader, provided that the user installs the RCA software on the PC.